bassnode/bundler_timer/README.md

 ------------
     gem install bundler_timer

-    # By default, bundler_timer provides a binary named 'b' which you can use
+    # By default, bundler_timer provides a binary named 'b' which you can
-    # just like bundler.
-If you'd rather replace the bundler command, do
-    # something like:
-    echo "alias bundle='b'" >> ~/.bash_profile
+    # use as a bundle alias.

-    # Now you can just run it as usual and keep track of your shortening life!
+    # So you can just run it as usual and keep track of your shortening life!
     cd ~/code/sweet_project/
     b install
     Using activesupport (3.0.3)